Children hospitalized for high carbon monoxide levels leads to arrest of mother

 Last week, Chickasha police were called the Chickasha Travel Plaza after someone called about three small children having seizures.

-According to the Chickasha Express-Star, when police arrived, they found Rebekkah Sterling holding a three-year-old child, an eight-year-old child was laying down on the folded down seat with his arms “clinched tightly to his chest,” and a two-year-old child Behind the driver’s seat curled up in a ball and crying.”
-Doors on the vehicle were open and all windows were up.
+According to court documents, when police arrived, they found 35-year-old Rebekkah Sterling holding a 3-year-old child while the doors of her Chrysler were open, but the windows remained up.
+An 8-year-old boy was laying down on the folded down seat with his arms "clinched tightly to his chest."

+Authorities say a 2-year-old child was behind the driver's seat, "curled up in a ball and crying."

 The children were found in unwashed clothes, had various cuts and scrapes and dirty fingernails.